flutter/news_toolkit/docs/docs/flutter_development/push_notifications.md

 :::note

-> Replace `<ACCESS_TOKEN>` with the access token generated from the Google OAuth 2.0 Playground, `<TOPIC-NAME>` with the desired topic name, and `<PROJECT-ID>` with the corresponding Firebase project ID.
+> In the previous example, replace `<ACCESS_TOKEN>` with the access token generated from the Google OAuth 2.0 Playground, `<TOPIC-NAME>` with the desired topic name, and `<PROJECT-ID>` with the corresponding Firebase project ID.

 :::

 :::note

-Ensure you are running the application on a physical device in order to receive FCM messages.
+Ensure that you're running the application on a physical device in order to receive FCM messages.

 :::